david-04/shortycut/src/docs/configuration.md

 This property enables or disables the default search engine when ShortyCut is invoked from the browser's address bar.
 The default value is `true`,
-meaning that all input that does not mach any keyword is forwarded to the default search engine.
+meaning that all input that does not match any keyword is forwarded to the default search engine.
 See "[Default search engine](default-search-engine.md)" for details.

 ## ![](img/arrow.svg) defaultSearchEngine.useOnHomepage

 This property enables or disables the default search engine on ShortyCut's homepage.
-The default value is `true`, meaning that all input that does not mach any keyword is forwarded to the default search engine.
+The default value is `true`, meaning that all input that does not match any keyword is forwarded to the default search engine.
 See "[Default search engine](default-search-engine.md)" for details.